List of Marvel Comics characters: F: Falcona

-Falcona is a birds of prey-controlling Inhuman who is one of several Inhuman criminals (which also included Aireo, Falcona, Leonus, Nebulo, Stallior, and Timberius) that Black Bolt finds guilty of treason and is banished from the Hidden Land of the Inhumans to another dimension.
+Falcona is an Inhuman with the ability to control birds of prey who is one of several Inhuman criminals found guilty of treason and banished to another dimension.
 When the Hulk attacks Lockjaw, he teleports the Hulk to the dimension where the evil Inhumans have been banished.
-Maximus appears and recruits them all as part of his military takeover of Attilan, and teleports them all back to the Hidden Land.
-Maximus seeks a device created by the ancient Inhuman scientist Romnar, which can absorb people.
-The evil Inhumans use the Hulk to gain access to the device, and build a ray gun to use it to attack Black Bolt.
+Maximus appears and recruits them all as part of his military takeover of Attilan.
+Maximus seeks a device created by the Inhuman scientist Romnar which can absorb people.
+The Inhumans use Hulk to gain access to the device, and build a ray gun to use it to attack Black Bolt.
 The evil Inhumans squabble over the device for their own ideals of conquest, and Black Bolt is able to defeat them.
-To try to regain Black Bolt's favor, the evil Inhumans try to stop the Hulk as he rampages through Atillan, but only Black Bolt is able to stop the Hulk.
+To try to regain Black Bolt's favor, the Inhumans try to stop Hulk as he rampages through Attilan, with Black Bolt ultimately stopping him.